IRA charitable rollover introduced in 113th Congress

 Independent Sector also submitted a statement for the record in support of permanently reinstating these giving incentives for the April 26, 2012 House Ways and Means Select Revenue Measures Subcommittee Hearing on extenders.

 IRA Charitable Rollover

-The IRA Rollover was first enacted in 2006 as part of the Pension Protection Act.
+The IRA Rollover was first enacted in 2006 as part of the Pension Protection Act and has been reinstated through December 31, 2013.
 The provision allows individuals aged 70½ and older to donate up to $100,000 from their Individual Retirement Accounts (IRAs) to public charities without having to count the distributions as taxable income.

 Since the provision was first enacted, Americans have made millions of dollars of new contributions to nonprofits -- including social service programs, religious organizations, arts and cultural institutions, schools, and health care providers -- that benefit people every day.